Oil tankers transiting Strait of Hormuz since start of Iran war

 Both VLCCs are chartered by Unipec, the trading arm of Chinese energy giant Sinopec.

-VLCC Dhalkut, which passed the strait on April 2, is heading to Myanmar to discharge Saudi crude on April 22, Kpler data showed.
+VLCC Dhalkut, which passed the strait on April 2, was heading to Myanmar to discharge Saudi crude on April 22, Kpler data showed.
 Crude discharged at Myanmar typically goes to PetroChina's Yunnan refinery.

 On March 31, a Chinese foreign ministry spokesperson said that three Chinese ships recently sailed through the Strait of Hormuz after coordination with relevant parties.